 \textbf{Similarity calculation.} After selecting the watermark forms, Neural Honeytrace calculates the distances between input queries and registered watermarks.
 Specifically, the similarity of input query $X$ and $N$ registered watermarks can be calculated as:

-where $d$ is a hyperparameter which balances the watermark success rate and model usability, $f_{-1}(.)$ represents the last layer of the target model, and ${W}_i$ denotes the i-th watermark.
-The calculated distance is clipped to $[0,1]$ using CLIP$(\cdot)$.
+where $d$ is a hyperparameter which balances the watermark success rate and model usability, $f_{-1}(.)$ represents the last feature layer of the target model, and ${W}_i$ denotes the i-th watermark.
+The distance is clipped to $[0,1]$ using CLIP$(\cdot)$.

-Additionally, considering that the attackers probably will not have a large amount of in-distribution data for querying the target model, we adopt a simple algorithm to minimize the impact of watermarking on model availability as follows:
+Additionally, considering that the attackers probably will not have a large amount of member-data for querying the target model, we adopt a simple algorithm to minimize the impact of watermarking on model availability as follows:

 \textbf{Similarity embedding.} Given the similarity, Neural Honeytrace uses logits-mixing to embed the similarity information into the predictions.
-Denotes the original logits as $l_{ori}$, the reference logits of the target watermark class as $l_{ref}$, then the mixed logits can be calculated as:
+Denote the original logits as $l_{ori}$, the reference logits of the target watermark class as $l_{ref}$, then the mixed logits can be calculated as:

 where $\alpha>1$ establishes a exponentially increasing relationship between the similarity and the activation of watermark targets.
 By mixing the logits of real samples, Neural Honeytrace further reduces the anomaly of the modified logits.